data-provider/website/docs/api-events.md

 ## Event names

-> In this chapter are described the eventNames common to all providers.
-Addons can emit its own eventNames, which should be described in its own documentation.
+> In this chapter are described the `eventNames` common to all providers.
+Addons can emit its own `eventNames`, which should be described in its own documentation.

 ### `eventName`